Im-Rises/physical-engine-webgl/README.md

 - Flawfinder: This script is used to check the code for security issues.
 - Microsoft C++ Code Analysis: This script is used to check the code for security issues.
 - Cpp Linter: This script is used to check the code for security issues.
+- Emscripten CMake: This script is used to test build of the project using Emscripten toolchain.
+- Emscripten-Publish: This script build to webgl and publish the project on GitHub Pages.

 ## Documentations